 Did you know elephants communicate using low-frequency sounds that travel miles?
 Or that pangolin scales are so strong even lions struggle to break them?
 Sadly, both species are endangered, facing the threat of extinction.

 But there’s hope.
 Understanding the challenges these species face is vital to their survival.
-For those passionate about protecting wild animals and spending time in nature, a career in wildlife or conservation biology might be the path to take.
+For those passionate about protecting wild animals and spending time in nature, a career in wildlife or conservation biology may be the path to take.

 The study of wildlife